Frequently Asked Questions

 - What is the maximum occupancy?

-The maximum occupancy for all lockhouses is 8 persons.
+The maximum occupancy for all Lockhouses is 8 persons.
 Camping around the lockhouses is strictly prohibited.
-If your party exceeds the maximum occupancy, extra individuals are encouraged to stay at a nearby approved park campground or make other arrangements.
+If your party exceeds the maximum occupancy, those individuals are encouraged to stay at a nearby approved park campground or make other arrangements.